 Church Seats 1797 Until the mid 1800s, seats in church were owned by individuals, most by the Duke of Rutland on behalf of his tenants.
 A churchwardens handbook started in 1797 gives details.
 Some names are crossed out when changes occurred.
-It is a “Who’s Who” of most families in the parish (which also includes Curbar and Froggatt at the time).
+It is a “Who’s Who” of most families in the parish (which also included Curbar and Froggatt at the time).
 INCLUDED IN LIST OF NAMES

 Shepherd’s Book Sheep, especially sheep on the open moorland, tend to roam.
 Special markings, known over a wide area, allow then to be returned to their owner.
 This leaflet lists the main sheep farmers in Baslow in 1777, and describes their marks.

 Felons of Basow The inaugural document of the Baslow Association for the prosecution of Felons and other offenders, inaugurated August 1793